- Leadership in the context of the management process

 To enroll in the Certificate Program in Leadership, you must have:

-We recommend work experience and current employment in any case as a prerequisite for enrollment since this allows you to transfer the skills you acquire immediately to your professional practice.
+In general, we recommend both work experience and current employment because this allows you to transfer acquired skills directly to your professional practice.

 You’ll find further information on the Certificate Program in Leadership in our Information and Download Center.
 You can request free, direct online access to detailed information including: